Medically reviewed on Sep 6, 2018

-A broken toe is a common injury that most often occurs when you drop something on your foot or stub your toe.
+A broken toe is a common injury that's most frequently caused by dropping something on your foot or stubbing your toe.

-In most cases, a broken toe can be immobilized by taping it to a neighboring toe.
-But if the fracture is severe — particularly if it involves your big toe — you may need a cast or even surgery to ensure that your broken toe heals properly.
+Usually, you can treat a broken toe by taping it to a neighboring toe.
+But if the fracture is severe — particularly if it involves your big toe — you may need a cast or even surgery to ensure proper healing.

 Most broken toes heal well, usually within four to six weeks.
-Less commonly, depending on the precise location and severity of the injury, a broken toe may become infected or be more vulnerable to osteoarthritis in the future.
+Sometimes, a broken toe may become infected or increase the risk of osteoarthritis in that toe in the future.

 Signs and symptoms of a broken toe include: